 Mr. Williams spends many hours counseling incarcerated youth and adults.
-He has served as a business consultant for the Junior Achievement Program.
-Once a week, he visited area schools helping to educate and inspire young people to value free enterprise, business and economics in order to improve the quality of their lives.
+He is a business consultant for the Junior Achievement Program.
+Once a week, he visits area schools helping to educate and inspire young people to value free enterprise, business and economics in order to improve the quality of their lives.

-Mr. Williams was instrumental in getting the U.S. Marines involved in the building of the Solutia Playground.
-He has served as the Chairman of the post parade activities for the Dr. Martin Luther King, Jr. Commemorative Celebration Commission of Pensacola for over 18 years.
+Mr. Williams was instrumental in getting the U.S. Marines involved in the building of the Solutia Playground in 2006.
+Mr. Williams is the Co-Chairman of Solutia's Dr. Martin Luther King, Jr. Committee.
+He has been a member of this committee for 18 years.
+He is also the Chairman of the post parade activities for the Dr. Martin Luther King, Jr. Commemorative Celebration Commission of Pensacola.

-The hours that Mr. Williams devotes to helping those less fortunate is truly remarkable.
-The fact that he is a full time employee with Escambia County has a family, and a member of Zion Hope Primitive Baptist Church makes it even more remarkable.
+The hours that Mr. Williams has devoted to helping those less fortunate is truly remarkable.
+The fact that he is a full time employee at Solutia Inc., has a family, and a dedicated member of Zion Hope Primitive Baptist Church makes it even more remarkable.

 Mr. Williams consistently provides a quality of service unsurpassed in his dedication to aid and encourage the safe and full development of youth, believing that giving of one's self to others will advance the well-being of man, our community and world.